 The vast majority of Sri Lankans who approach you will be perfectly honest, and simply keen to have a chat.
 At its simplest, you’ll encounter low-level hassle from people who want you to visit their shop, stay in their guesthouse or be your guide (or, alternatively, who want to take you to a shop or guesthouse where they’ll receive commission).
 For more up to date travel advice, speak to us or visit the gov.uk website.

-Leading the tour will be Dinesh, our local hero and a bilingual English and Sinhalese-speaking local leader.
-Born and raised in Sri Lanka, Dinesh has exceptional knowledge about the culture and people of the island.
-Wherever you travel, you’ll be in safe hands with him.
+Leading the tour will be Dinesh Perera, our local leader who speaks both English and Sinhalese.
+Born and raised in Sri Lanka, Dinesh has exceptional knowledge about the culture and peoples of the island.
+Wherever you travel, you’ll be in safe hands with him!